Do you like it when people blatantly try to sell you something? Especially when that’s not what you want to hear about?

 1. Authority: If we are not willing to fully explain what we do, if we cannot show a reader what we know—why would anyone trust or hire us?
-This blog is the best possible proof that we are good at our jobs.
+This book is the best possible proof that we are good at our jobs.

-2. Credibility: If we were to try and sell to you, it would greatly diminish the credibility of the blog, the information in it, and ourselves.
+2. Credibility: If we were to try and sell you, it would greatly diminish the credibility of the book, the information in it, and ourselves.
 If you believe we’re writing this only for our benefit, then you won’t pay attention and you won’t find us or the information credible—nor should you.

 3. Reputation: If we do in fact provide great information, then readers will respect us and speak highly of us.
-That is the type of word-of-mouth marketing that is incredibly effective and cannot be bought—it must be earned.
+That is the type of word of mouth marketing that is incredibly effective and cannot be bought—it must be earned.

 5. Self Respect: We believe that everyone with knowledge to share should write a book.
 The mission of our company is to “unlock the world’s wisdom.”
-If we actually believe that, then how could we write anything less than everything someone needed to write a good book?
+If we actually believe that, then how could we write a book that was anything less than everything someone needed to write a good book?
 To do that would be intellectually dishonest and we could not live with ourselves if we did that.

 Not only because it’s the ethical thing to do, but it’s also the most effective.